anshuman21111/ant-colony-networks/README.md

-***Information theory based methods and their scripts*** This set of scripts descripe the pipeline for calculating the entropy measures used in our work, and include:
+***Information theory based methods and their scripts*** This set of R scripts descripe the pipeline for calculating the entropy measures used in our work, and include:
 1. An R script to calculate 'Causal emergence', which can measure hierarchy in information flow in networks
 2. An R script to check network information
 3. An R script to calculate 'Effective information', which descrbes the noisiness of the network